Last weekend marked something really cool for us. Remember how I said before that Ashar is all alpaca, all the time?

 Here is Ashar “backing up” Gia.
 That’s harder than it looks; alpacas are not natural backer-uppers, but Ashar got it right away!

 Here, Ashar is leading Gia off the teeter-totter.
 See how Ashar keeps her foot on it?
 She does that until the alpaca gets all the way off, so that the teeter-totter doesn’t spring up on it.

 For some reason, Gia hopped right over the high hurdle, after passing around the low one.
 Who knows!

 Tarps are funny.
 They sound weird and feel weird underfoot, and are unusual colors.
 That makes them a thing some alpacas don’t like, but Gia didn’t have a problem being coaxed across.

 The course concluded with a walk through the caution tape – a LOT of the animals balked at this, but Gia didn’t mind, because Ashar had specifically practiced with her on a similar setup at the farm!

 Here they are with their first-place certificate for the second event!

-This event was a ton of fun – and a HUGE confidence-booster for Sarah as a first show.
+This event was a ton of fun – and a HUGE confidence-booster for Ashar as a first show.